 - 1. Direct staff and students to lie flat on the ground and keep as low as possible. - 2.
-If safe, look at the vehicle, try to identify: - a.
+If safe, staff in the vicinity should look at the vehicle, try to identify: - a.
 License plate number c.
 Occupants b.
 Type of vehicle d.
 Weapons